 You’d never guess this yummy bourbon balls recipe is low carb!
-These classic holiday treats have just 0.8 net carbs each and they are SO easy to make.
-The do taste much better the second day so hide them away and try to resist eating them all the first day.
-You can leave them with a plain chocolate coating or roll them in a sugar free Confectioner’s sugar substitute.
-These low carb bourbon balls can be stored at room temperature or in the refrigerator.
+These classic holiday treats have less than one net carb each and they are SO easy to make.
+The do taste much better the second day so hide them away and try to resist eating them as soon as you make them.
+You can leave these keto-friendly treats with a plain chocolate coating or roll them in a sugar free Confectioners sugar substitute.

-As I was going over the regular recipe again this year for cookie trays and gift baskets I wondered how it would work with pecans.
+As I was going over the regular recipe again this year for cookie trays and gift baskets I wondered how it would work with pecans and almond flour.
 I mean, bourbon balls are Christmas!
 I was ready to try anything.